Screenshot from Hidden & Dangerous 2 showing two soldiers moving through a snow-covered area during a night mission.

 Reviewer’s rating with pros and cons, and user ratings

-Hidden & Dangerous 2 is still a strong tactical war game with great atmosphere and exciting missions, but the controls and tech understandably feel dated today.
+Hidden & Dangerous 2 remains a strong tactical war game with great atmosphere and exciting missions, but the controls and tech understandably feel dated today.

 Pros: